QualitySushi/osrs-simulator/frontend/docs/IMPLEMENTATION.md

-OSRS DPS Calculator - Implementation Summary
+OSRS DPS Simulator - Implementation Summary

-This document provides an overview of the implementation of both the frontend and backend for the OSRS DPS Calculator project.
+This document provides an overview of the implementation of both the frontend and backend for the OSRS DPS Simulator project.
 Project Structure

-osrs-calculator/
+osrs-simulator/
 ├── backend/               # FastAPI backend
 │   ├── app/              # Application code
 │   │   ├── calculators/  # DPS calculation modules